-A smokehouse burger... just the name says thick, juicy and smokey.
-An incredible burger that worthy of being served in a smokehouse but now you can do it at home on your gas grill.
+A smokehouse burger... just the name says thick, juicy, and smokey.
+An incredible smoked burger that worthy of being served in a smokehouse, but now you can do it at home on your gas grill.

 A nice solid 5.

-Notes: I wrote the recipe for four, but I only do 3 (as you can see in the pictures) This obviously can be easily scaled to the amount you need.
-The original recipe made enough spice mixture for eight, so that is cut in half from the original.
+I wrote the recipe for four, but I only do 3 (as you can see in the pictures) This obviously can be easily scaled to the amount you need.

-Preheat grill by turning one side to maximum and leave the other side off.
+Preheat grill to the maximum and leave a cooler area that may be needed near the end of cooking.
 Of course, clean and oil grates.

-This is a good spot to get the smoke going on your grill.
+Get the smoke going on your grill.
 I have an attached smoker box.
-You can also use a cast iron smoking box or an aluminum pouch.
-Check https://www.101cookingfortwo.com/baby-back-ribs-gas-grill/ for more about smoke on a gas grill.
+You can also use a cast-iron smoking box or an aluminum pouch.
+You only need about 10 minutes of smoke.
+More detailed discussion on smoking with a gas grill.

 Form the burger into 1 inch thick patties.
-That will be about 3 1/2 to 4 inches diameter.
-Dimple the center 1 1/2 inch by about 1/8 inch each side.
+That will be about 3 ½ to 4 inches in diameter.
+Dimple the center 1 ½ inch by about ⅛ inch each side.

 Give both sides a good sprinkle of the spice mixture.

 Place over the hot side of the preheated grill.
-Grill each side for 4-5 minutes until nicely brown.
+Grill each side for about 5 minutes until nicely brown.